blepping/comfyui_jankdiffusehigh/README.md

 * Setting `sigma_dishonesty_factor` and/or `sigma_dishonesty_factor_guidance` to a low negative value can be used to increase detail even for non-ancestral samplers (similar effect to increasing `s_noise`).
 See the YAML parameters section of this README.
 * Using an upscale model or `image` guidance seems to make the most difference when you're going from low to mid-resolution (i.e. 512x512 to 1024x1024) so it may make sense to use the relatively slow `image` guidance and an upscale model for the first iteration and then switch to `latent` guidance and set `use_upscale_model: false` for subsequent iterations.
 * It's possible to switch VAEs, upscale models and samplers between iterations using named `DiffuseHigh Param` inputs and a YAML parameter like `vae_name: whatever`.
+* If you are running out of memory with DiffuseHigh at high resolutions but a normal img2img at that resolution works, try setting `ensure_model_mode: novram` (or `lowvram`) in the YAML parameters.

 ***

 ## Integration